hryarih32/MediaCatalogBot/README.md

 Once the bot is set up and running (e.g., using `Run Media Catalog Bot.bat` on Windows, or `python MediaCatalog.py` from the project root after activating the venv), interact with it via Telegram.

 Key Telegram commands:
-*   `/start` or `/home`: Displays/refreshes the main menu.
+*   `/start` or `/home`: Displays/refreshes the main menu (menu content varies by user role).
-*   `/settings`: Opens the configuration GUI on the bot's host.
+*   `/settings`: (Primary Admin Only) Opens the configuration GUI on the bot's host.
-*   `/status`: Refreshes the bot's universal status message.
+*   `/status`: (Admins and Standard Users) Refreshes the bot's universal status message for your chat.

-For a guide on using the bot's menus, see:
+For a guide on using the bot's menus and features, see:
 **`BOT_USAGE.md`**

 ## Configuration (`data/config.py`)

 The bot's behavior is controlled by `data/config.py`.
-A template is in `config_templates/config.py.default`.
-Use the GUI (`/settings`) for easy management.
+Use the GUI (`/settings` by Primary Admin) for easy management.

 Key settings:
-*   Telegram Bot Token and Chat ID.
+*   **Telegram Bot Token:** Your unique bot token from `@BotFather`.
+*   **Chat ID:** The numerical Telegram User ID of the **Primary Administrator**.
+This user has the highest level of access, including `/settings`.
-*   Enable/disable flags and API details for Plex, Radarr, Sonarr, **AB Download Manager**, PC Control.
+*   Enable/disable flags and API details for Plex, Radarr, Sonarr, AB Download Manager, PC Control.
 *   Paths/names for custom scripts and launchers.
-*   Logging level and UI preferences.
+*   Logging level and UI preferences (e.g., items per page in search results).

+*(Full user management for adding other Admins and Standard Users via the GUI is planned for a future update.
+For version 2.0.0, any user interacting with the bot who is not the Primary Admin is treated as a Standard User for media request features).*

 ## Stopping the Bot